(with BAXJECT II)

 Your doctor will tell you how often and what intervals ADVATE is to be administered.

 If you miss / forget your injection

-as advised by your doctor.
-Do not take a double dose to make up the forgotten dose.
+Do not inject a double dose to make up for the forgotten dose.

 No symptoms of overdose with ADVATE have been reported.